 - Not great for power

-#4 – Head Gravity Pro
+#4 – Head Gravity Pro: Best Racquet for Control

 The 2023 Gravity Pro is the best advanced tennis racquet for control.
 It allows players to swing big, absorb pace, and redirect the tennis ball with precise shots.